zimmicz/knowledge-base/Web/Javascript/Service Workers/Overview.md

 - the downloaded file is new (byte-wise compared)
 - first SW encountered for this page/site

-First time the SW has been made available, installation is attempted and then
+First time the SW has been made available, installation is attempted and then it is activated.

+## What happens when existing SW is encountered
+- new SW version is installed in the background
+- **it is not activated yet** (worker in waiting)
+- it is only activated when